vyuh-tech/vyuh/packages/system/vyuh_core/README.md

 The core library for the Vyuh framework, providing essential building blocks and runtime functionality for building modular, scalable, CMS-driven Flutter applications.
 This package is the foundation of the Vyuh ecosystem, offering a robust plugin architecture, modular features, and an optional CMS-driven UI via the extension mechanism.

-## Features
+## Features ✨

-- **Feature-based Architecture**: Build modular applications by breaking them into independent features, each encapsulating its own routes, UI, and business logic.
+- **Feature-based Architecture** 🏗️: Build modular applications by breaking them into independent features, each encapsulating its own routes, UI, and business logic.
 Compose your app by assembling these features together.
-- **Plugin Architecture**: Extensible plugin system for features like navigation, networking, telemetry, and content management
+- **Plugin Architecture** 🔌: Extensible plugin system for features like navigation, networking, telemetry, and content management
-- **Content Management**: Modular content provider system for handling different content types.
+- **Content Management** 📝: Modular content provider system for handling different content types.
 Default support is for [Sanity.io CMS](https://www.sanity.io/).
 The Provider interface can also be used to add support for other CMS integrations.
-- **Navigation**: Advanced routing capabilities using Go Router
+- **Navigation** 🧭: Advanced routing capabilities using Go Router
-- **State Management**: Integrated MobX for reactive state management.
+- **State Management** 💫: Integrated MobX for reactive state management.
 You are also free to use your own State Management solution.
-- **Networking**: Flexible HTTP client with retry capabilities
+- **Networking** 🌐: Flexible HTTP client with retry capabilities
-- **Telemetry**: Configurable telemetry system for logging and error tracking
+- **Telemetry** 📊: Configurable telemetry system for logging and error tracking
-- **Analytics**: Built-in analytics system for tracking user interactions and app usage
+- **Analytics** 📊: Built-in analytics system for tracking user interactions and app usage
-- **Dependency Injection**: Simple yet powerful DI system for managing dependencies
+- **Dependency Injection** 💉: Simple yet powerful DI system for managing dependencies
-- **Event System**: Pub/sub event system for decoupled communication
+- **Event System** 📡: Pub/sub event system for decoupled communication
-- **Storage**: Persistent storage capabilities for local data
+- **Storage** 💾: Persistent storage capabilities for local data
-- **Environment Variables**: Flexible configuration system for managing environment-specific settings
+- **Environment Variables** 🔧: Flexible configuration system for managing environment-specific settings
-- **Platform Widgets**: Customizable widgets for common UI patterns like loaders and error views
+- **Platform Widgets** 🎨: Customizable widgets for common UI patterns like loaders and error views

-## Installation
+## Installation 📦

 Add this to your package's `pubspec.yaml` file: